Kim Pyong Il: Relations with Pyongyang

-Kim Pyong-il reportedly continued to be considered a threat to the North Korean government due to his resemblance to his father Kim Il-sung.
+Kim Pyong Il reportedly continued to be considered a threat to the North Korean government due to his resemblance to his father Kim Il Sung.
 Reports claim he is under watch by both North and South Korean intelligence.
 However, he has kept a low profile, in contrast to his half-nephew Kim Jong-nam who gave frequent interviews with Japanese media, before he was assassinated in Kuala Lumpur in 2017.

 In July 2011, Kim was reported by South Korean media to be back in Pyongyang for a visit.
 Some sources claimed he was under house arrest there since May, though others speculated he was just visiting his dying mother Kim Song-ae or preparing to observe the anniversary of his father's death.

-In December 2011, South Korean officials said Kim Pyong-il was in Poland and would not attend Kim Jong-il's funeral.
-Kim Pyong-il and Kim Song-ae attended the funeral of Kim Il-sung in 1994, but North Korean television broadcasts deleted their images.
+In December 2011, South Korean officials said Kim Pyong Il was in Poland and would not attend Kim Jong Il's funeral.
+Kim Pyong Il and Kim Song-ae attended the funeral of Kim Il Sung in 1994, but North Korean television broadcasts deleted their images.

-In June 2019, Kim Pyong-il visited North Korea for reported medical reasons.
-In November 2019, Kim Pyong-il returned to North Korea after retiring from a long career as a foreign diplomat.
-He had not lived in either Pyongyang or the rest of his native country since 1979.
+In June 2019, Kim Pyong Il visited North Korea for reported medical reasons.
+In November 2019, Kim Pyong Il returned to North Korea after retiring from a long career as a foreign diplomat.
+He had not lived in his native country since 1979.
 As a result, his return to North Korea following his retirement as a foreign diplomat also marked his return to being a North Korean resident for the first time in 40 years.